Dissolution (politics)

 Dissolution in politics is when a state, institution, nation, or administrative region dissolves or ceases to exist, usually separating into two or more entities, or being annexed.
-This can be carried out through armed conflict, legal means, diplomacy, or a combination of all or any of the three.
+This can be carried out through armed conflict, legal means, diplomacy, or a combination of any or all of the three.
 It is similar to dissolution in the legal sense.

 It is not to be confused with secession, where a state, institution, nation, or administrative region leaves; nor federalisation where the structure changes but is not dissolved.
 There have been several dissolutions in history, while others have been proposed or advanced as hypotheticals.

 Historical dissolutions

 Austria-Hungary

 In 1918, the dissolution of Austria-Hungary was a major geopolitical event that occurred as a result of the growth of internal social contradictions and the separation of different parts of Austria-Hungary.
 The reason for the collapse of the state was World War I, the 1918 crop failure and the economic crisis.

 On October 17, 1918, the Hungarian Parliament terminated the union with Austria and declared the independence of the country, Czechoslovakia was formed on October 28, followed by the emergence of the State of Slovenes, Croats and Serbs on October 29.
-On November 3, the West Ukrainian People's Republic declared independence; on November 6, Poland was re-established in Krakow.
-Also during the collapse of the empire, the Republic of Tarnobrzeg, the Hutsul Republic, the Lemko Republic, the Komancza Republic, the Republic of Prekmurje, the Hungarian Soviet Republic, the Slovak Soviet Republic, the Banat Republic and the Italian Regency of Carnaro arose.
+On November 3, the West Ukrainian People's Republic declared independence; on November 6, Poland was re-established in Kraków.
+Also during the collapse of the empire, the Republic of Tarnobrzeg, the Hutsul Republic, the Lemko Republic, the Komańcza Republic, the Republic of Prekmurje, the Hungarian Soviet Republic, the Slovak Soviet Republic, the Banat Republic and the Italian Regency of Carnaro arose.

 The remaining territories inhabited by divided peoples fell into the composition of existing or newly formed states.
 Legally, the collapse of the empire was formalized in the Treaty of Saint-Germain-en-Laye with Austria, which also acted as a peace treaty after the First World War, and in the Treaty of Trianon with Hungary.